teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 - You can find the development version for Blender 4.1 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-41-dev).
 - You can find the development version for Blender 4.2 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-42-dev).

-### Warning for Blender 4.2 users:
-Blender 4.2 is in an Beta state, and this also applies to the Cats Plugin.
-We will not accept any issues on Blender 4.2 until the first full release of Cats is out.
-Please use Blender 3.6 LTS for a stable experience for the time being!

 ## Blender version support policies.

 Please [Click Here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/wiki/Blender-Version-Support-Policies) to view which versions of blender we support.